 Birds in Dreams Symbolism

-However, the bird can have another meaning, both positive and negative, so it is very important to remember the bird’s behavior during sleep.
+However, the bird can have another positive and negative meaning, so it is very important to remember the bird’s behavior during sleep.

 For example, if you dream of a bird that has been caged or captured in a net, the meaning is oppression and lack of freedom, completely the opposite of the dream of flying free through the sky.

-When your dream is about a single bird, it is likely that you’re waiting for very important news.
+When your dream is about a single bird, you’re likely waiting for very important news.
 If the bird has many bright colors it represents the arrival of good news.
 Although in this case, it is important to remember your feelings during the dream, such as joy or sadness.
-If the bird that arrives is black, it is likely to be afraid of receiving bad news.
+If the bird arrives black, it is likely to be afraid of receiving bad news.

 If a flock of birds appears in the dream, it means that a certain stage of change is being reached.
-If the birds fly free it means that you feel excited about starting with the stage of change; although if the birds are aggressive, it means you are afraid of change.
+If the birds fly free, you feel excited about starting with the stage of change; although if the birds are aggressive, it means you are afraid of change.

 White Bird Dream Meaning

 One of the most beautiful mythical legends in which the white bird appears or in which reference is made to the dove is that of the flood: “Noah waited for seven more days and released the dove out of the ark.
 The dove went to him at night and, behold, he had a freshly cut olive branch in his beak.
 Noah knew that the waters had diminished on Earth.
-He waited seven more days and released the dove again, but this time he did not come back.”
+He waited seven more days and released the dove again, but it did not come back this time.”
 (Genesis, 8, 10-12.)